-The Permittees shall communicate with and solicit comments from communities and interested members of the public when developing the CRP in an effort to ensure the program is responsive to their needs.
+The Permittees shall communicate with and solicit comments from interested parties when developing the CRP in an effort to ensure the program is responsive to their needs.
 The Permittees shall document in the operating record of this Permit all consultations, communications, agreements, and disagreements between the Permittees and all participating entities, with the approval of those entities, regarding the development of the CRP.